openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Software/README.md

 List `/xyz/openbmc_project/software/`.
 This list can be filtered to just active listing `.../software/active/` and following the `software_version` association to retrieve version information.
+To list just "functional" or running versions list `/xyz/openbmc_project/software/functional/`.

 ### Find all software versions on a managed element.